jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 These transformer-based models are loaded from the huggingface [transformers](https://github.com/huggingface/transformers) library.
-It is also worth mentioning that these two models have the same `output_dim` meaning that the shape of the embeddings produced are the same.
+It is also worth mentioning that these two models have the same `output_dim`, meaning that the shape of the embeddings produced are the same.
 This means that while the performance of these models may differ depending on the domain, they can be used interchangeably.